blackboard/BBDN-LTI-Tool-Provider-Node/README.md

 A screencast of the rough LTI Advantage setup is shown in [Eric Preston's demo at 23:00](https://us.bbcollab.com/recording/e193c6cb59cb4ed1a776c271665d4154).

-1. Install and start redis

-   On Mac it's easiest to `brew install redis`.
-The code assumes the default host and port (localhost:6379).

-   On Windows, it's easiest to use the redis docker image.
-With Docker Desktop installed, at a command prompt, run `docker pull redis` and then `docker run -p 6379:6379 --name lti-redis -d redis`.

-2. Start the server with `npm start`.
+1. Start the server with `npm start`.

    Check that you can access https://example.com/setup